-1) Manufacturing, Assembly, or Finishing Operations
+m) Manufacturing, Assembly, or Finishing Operations

-- (1) No outdoor storage of chemicals, solvents, etc. - (2) Manufacturing, assembly, or finishing operations m) Motor Vehicle Repair n) Public Utilities and Related Facilities
+- (1) No outdoor storage of chemicals, solvents, etc. - (2) Manufacturing, assembly, or finishing operations

-- (1) No unregistered vehicles shall be stored on the property. - (2) Vehicle storage areas shall be screened from adjacent properties with an "A" buffer as described in Section 6-3 of this Ordinance. - (3) All repair activities shall be conducted inside an enclosed building.

-(1) Public utilities and related facilities must be screened from adjacent properties/uses by an "A" buffer as described in section 6-3 of this Ordinance.

-- (2) Permitted facilities shall be limited to switching boxes and transformer stations and buildings. - (3) No employees shall be based at the facility.

-o) RV Park

-- (1) The minimum parcel size for an RV Park is 3 acres. - (2) Each RV space must be provided water and electrical connections. - (3) An approved wastewater disposal facility must be provided for use by guests. - (4) The minimum space for each RV shall be 1250 square feet. - (5) All internal roads within the RV Park must be a minimum of 16 feet for two-way traffic and 10 feet for one-way traffic. - (6) All internal roads within the RV Park shall be paved. - (7) Pedestrian trails or sidewalks, meeting the standards of Jackson County, shall abut all internal roads. - (8) Adequate and suitable recreation facilities shall be developed within the park consisting of at least 200 square feet of recreation area for each mobile home space in the park.
-Safety, convenience of the park residents, presence of existing vegetation, and good drainage are among the features that shall be considered in locating the recreational areas. - (9) A means for collection and disposal of garbage from each home must be provided.
-All garbage containers, other than those for an individual RV site, shall be screened and provided with an enclosure with a door or gate that can be closed.
+- n) Motor Vehicle Repair - (1) No unregistered vehicles shall be stored on the property. - (2) Vehicle storage areas shall be screened from adjacent properties with an "A" buffer as described in Section 6-3 of this Ordinance. - (3) All repair activities shall be conducted inside an enclosed building. - o) Public Utilities and Related Facilities - (1) Public utilities and related facilities must be screened from adjacent properties/uses by an "A" buffer as described in section 6-3 of this Ordinance. - (2) Permitted facilities shall be limited to switching boxes and transformer stations and buildings. - (3) No employees shall be based at the facility. - p) RV Park - (1) The minimum parcel size for an RV Park is 2 acres. - (2) Each RV space must be provided water and electrical connections. - (3) An approved wastewater disposal facility must be provided for use by guests. - (4) The minimum space for each RV shall be 1250 square feet. - (5) All internal roads within the RV Park must be a minimum of 16 feet for two-way traffic and 10 feet for one-way traffic. - (6) All internal roads within the RV Park shall be surfaced with gravel, asphalt, concrete, or other durable surface. - (7) Pedestrian trails or sidewalks, meeting the standards of Jackson County, shall abut all internal roads. - (8) Adequate and suitable recreation facilities shall be developed within the park consisting of at least 100 square feet of recreation area for each space in the park.
+Safety, convenience of the park residents, presence of existing vegetation, and good drainage are among the features that shall be considered in locating the recreational areas. - (9) A means for collection and disposal of garbage from each RV must be provided.
+All garbage containers, other than those for an individual RV site, shall be screened and provided with an enclosure with a door or gate that can be closed. - q) Outdoor Storage Commercial District - (1) Storage of items shall be ancillary to the principal use. - (2) Storage areas shall be located to the side or rear of the principal structure - (3) Only items sold or serviced by the business may be stored on the site. - (4) Areas containing items stored for more than 4 consecutive days must be screened from adjacent properties, public rights-of-way, and roadways with an "A" buffer as described in Section 6-3 of this Ordinance